BenFradet/RiotSharp/PIPELINES.md

 ## Usage
 Create a Github Release with a tag in the format of versioning (eg 5.0.0 or 5.0.0-alpha).
-Checkout the Actions tab to figure out whether the pipe run smoothly or errors occured.
+Checkout the Actions tab to figure out whether the pipe ran smoothly or errors occurred.